Managed WordPress Hosting vs. Shared Hosting: What’s Actually Worth Paying For?

 The Hosting Decision You Need to Consider

 When you first launch a WordPress site, hosting feels like a checkbox.
 Pick something, pay the fee, move on.
-Most people default to whatever’s cheapest—and at that stage, that often makes sense.
+Most people default to whatever’s cheapest, and at that stage, that often makes sense.
 You don’t know yet how much your site will matter to your business.

 This post is for people who already have a WordPress site and want to understand whether their current hosting is still the right fit or whether it’s become the ceiling they didn’t know they were bumping against.
+It’s also for people who are launching a site for the first time, who might have seen really cheap hosting advertised, and who want to understand why hosting is one area that’s worth paying a little extra each month.

 What Shared Hosting Actually Means